DFRobot/uPyCraft_src/README.md

 Open uPyCraft.py with python3.4 IDE, click the run module button/F5 to run.

 ## Package uPyCraft
-uPyCraft.exe will created in directory dist/ .
+uPyCraft.exe will be created in directory dist/ .